 If a technique or choreography requires a prop, there will be a note in the class information section.
 I have some props available for lone.
 Other props will need to be purchased by the student

 If I miss a class, is there a makeup available?

 No, each class session is 8 weeks, and sessions are not interchangeable.
-The only time a makeup class is provided is if the instructor has to cancel for any reason, so please check your calendar and make arrangements accordingly.
+The only time a makeup class is provided is if the instructor has to cancel for any reason and a substitute teacher is not available, so please check your calendar and make arrangements accordingly.
 If you miss a few classes, that's OK, as we do review some in most sessions.
 You won't lose out completely, and private lessons are always available if you are concerned about the information you missed.